evanxd/arduino-station/station/esp8266/README.md

 ## Hardware & Accessories to Prepare in Advance

 - ESP8266
+    + ESP-01 is more breadboard-friendly, but less pin functions.
+    + ESP-12 have more pin functions available, including an ADC, but it's a bit difficult to wiring with breadboard.
+    + Both above would work with PM Sensor in this guide, choose according to your specific need.
 - PM Sensor
+    + Currently only tested with [PMS3003][PMS3003]
 - USB 2 TTL Adapter
     + PL2303/CP2102/FT232RL based adapters will work
     + Need to have both 5V and 3.3V output since PM Sensor only accept 5V and ESP8266 requires 3.3V
+- Breadboard x 1
 - 1k resistors x 3
 - Jump wires

 ## Prepare Software Environment

 Install [Arduino IDE][arduino-download] and follow this [installation guide][esp8266-install] to install ESP8266 dependencies in Arduino IDE.

+Install [WifiManger][wifi-manager] through Arduino Library Manager.

 If your computer can't detect your USB 2 TTL Adapter when plugged in, try to install it's official driver.
 Below are driver download links for supported adapters: